feffi/ansible-macos-settings/README.md

   # Enable or disable sudden motion sensor (not userfull on SSD/Flash drives)
   sudden_motion_sensor: false

-  # Set the timezone; see `systemsetup -listtimezones` for other values
-  timezone: "Europe/Berlin"

   # Start/stop iTunes listening to the keyboard media keys
   itunes_media_keys: true